krkruk/arduino-robot-tutorial/docs/chapters/5_servo.md

 The example employs *ArduinoJson* and *Serial* to let you control the servo with your Serial Monitor.
 The calibration for such a servo can be complicated task if you need to perform extra precise operations (see: [Metrology](https://en.wikipedia.org/wiki/Metrology)).
 It can be also very simple if you need it for non-critical applications.
 As most of us love taking a simple route, let's play with this line: `servo.attach(SERVO_PIN, 540, 2540)`.
 How did I come up with it?
 Well, you start with the default values and you issue a command:

 ```
 {"pos":0}
 ```

 in Serial Monitor.
-Then, you take a look at the servo and see if the handle is parallel enough to the servo case.
-The first value *540* is the minimum (by default Arduino uses: *544*).
-You subtract the value if the parallelism is overshot or add if the handle goes back a bit too much.
+This is the default state.
+Connect a handle/needle/rudder as parallel to the servo case as possible.
+Then, If you cannot achieve parallelism regardless of the handle rotation, you need to adjust the timings in software.
+The first value *540* is the minimum (by default Arduino uses:
+*544*) that corresponds to 0degree position.
+You subtract the value if the parallelism is overshot, or add if the handle goes back a bit too much.
 You take a similar approach for the next position:

 ```
 {"pos":180}
 ```
 You issue this command in the Serial Monitor.
 By default, Arduino assumes the max value to *2400*.
-Clearly, my handle never reached real 180 degree movement so I needed to increase it up to *2540*.
+My handle never reached real 180 degree movement so I needed to increase it up to *2540*.
 The magic values you enter are microseconds (*1us=10<sup>-6</sup>s*).
 The library uses 16-bit timer to generate interrupts at frequency of 2MHz (16MHz CPU freq, and prescaler=8), which translates to *0,0000005s = 0.5us` resolution.
 This is how often the library processes an ISR procedure to